symbolicdata/symbolicdata.github.io/Publications.markdown

 Work in progress:

--   H.-G. Gräbe, S. Johanning, A. Nareike: The SymbolicData Project. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/iceseh-14.pdf))
+-   H.-G. Gräbe, A. Nareike, S. Johanning: The SymbolicData Project. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/iceseh-14.pdf))

 Revised version as of 2014-06-23, to appear in the conference proceedings (2015-01-13: yet under review)